Tikso 2026 is made possible with the support of:

 - Juan Lapetini — Regional Director of Partnerships and Institutional Relations, Donar Online.

-- Joao Vergueiro - Latin American + Caribbean Hub Director, Giving Tuesday.
+- Joao Vergueiro — Director of the Latin American and Caribbean Hub, Giving Tuesday.

 Speakers 2026